aliviohi/next-stack/CONTRIBUTING.md

 ## 🙏 Acknowledgments

-Thank you for contributing to EzyWay!
+Thank you for contributing to next-stack!
 Your contributions help make this project better for everyone.

 ---